The stochastic primitive equations with transport noise and turbulent pressure: --estimates for the linearized problem

 Here we use that $\p\Delta_{\n}=\Delta_{\n}\p=\Delta_{\n}$.
 It is well-known that $\Delta_{\n}$ is self-adjoint.
 Similarly, by form methods, one can check that the weak Robin Laplacian $\Dr$ defined in \eqref{eq:weak_Laplace_operator_robin} is self-adjoint as well.
 Thus, it is well-established that $((-\Delta_{\n},-\Dr),0)\in \mathcal{SMR}^{\bullet}_2(T)$, see e.g.\ \cite[Theorem 6.14]{DPZ} which applies up to a shift, and compare also with \cite[Section 3.2]{AV19_QSEE_1}.

 For all $\lambda\in [0,1]$ and $U=(v,\T)\in X_1$, we set

 Let $\calL_2(\ell^2,X_{1/2})$ be the space of all Hilbert-Schmidt operators endowed with its natural norm.
-By the method of continuity in \cite[Proposition 3.13]{AV19_QSEE_2} and the previous considerations, it remains to prove the existence of $C>0$ such that, for each stopping time $\tau:\O\to [0,T]$, each
+By the previous considerations and the method of continuity in \cite[Proposition 3.13 and Remark 3.14]{AV19_QSEE_2}, it remains to prove the existence of $C>0$ such that, for each stopping time $\tau:\O\to [0,T]$, each

 and each $L^2$-strong-weak solution on $[0,\tau]$ to

 we have

 We split the proof of \eqref{eq:claimed_a_priori_estimate} into two steps.
 The key observation is that $v$ does not appear in the equation for $\Temp$.
 Thus, first we prove an estimate for $\Temp$ and then we use the latter to obtain the estimate for $v$.